College Basketball on CBS Sports: Former

 From 2011 to 2013, CBS aired all of its game broadcasts on a national basis.
 The network aired a total of 26 games in each of the three years (which did not include the games to which Turner Sports held broadcast rights): eight second-round games (four games per day), seven third-round games (four games during the first day and three games on the second due to the network's broadcast of 60 Minutes), four games in the Sweet 16 (two games per day), all four of the Elite Eight games (two games per day), both of the Final Four games and the Championship Game.

 In 2014 and 2015, CBS aired all of its game telecasts nationally.
 The network aired a total of 22 games in each of the two years (not including the games broadcast through Turner Sports' end of the agreement): eight second-round games (four games per day), seven third-round games (four games on the first day and three games on the second to accommodate its airing of 60 Minutes), four games in the Sweet 16 (two games per day), two of the Elite Eight games (both of which were played on a Sunday) and the Championship Game.

 Current

-In 2016, CBS once again aired all of its game broadcasts nationally.
-The network aired a total of 21 games (not including the games broadcast through Turner Sports' end of the agreement): eight first-round games (four games per day), seven second-round games (four games on the first day and three games on the second to accommodate its airing of 60 Minutes) four games in the Sweet Sixteen (two games per day) and two of the Elite Eight games (both of which were played on a Saturday).
-For the 2021 NCAA Men's College Basketball Tournament CBS broadcast 24 games throughout the tournament.
-This included the National Championship, Final Four Semifinals, Elite 8, Sweet 16 and First and Second Rounds of the tournament.
+Beginning in 2016 and in subsequent even-numbered years, CBS aired a total of 21 games (not including the games broadcast through Turner Sports' end of the agreement): eight first-round games (four games per day), seven second-round games (four games on the first day and three games on the second to accommodate its airing of 60 Minutes) four games in the Sweet Sixteen (two games per day) and two Sunday Elite Eight games (with the exception of 2016, when the games were played on a Saturday).
+For odd-numbered years, CBS aired a total of 24 games: eight first-round games (four games per day), seven second-round games (four games on Saturday and three games on Sunday), four games in the Sweet Sixteen (two games per day), two Sunday Elite Eight games, the Final Four, and the National Championship.
+For the 2021 NCAA Men's College Basketball Tournament, CBS broadcast eight first-round games (played Friday and Saturday), seven second-round games (three on Sunday and four on Monday), four Sweet Sixteen games (played Saturday and Sunday), two Monday Elite Eight games, the Final Four, and the National Championship.

+During the postseason, CBS also airs the final of the NCAA Division II men's basketball tournament, and CBS Sports Network airs the final of the Women's National Invitation Tournament.